Pull to Refresh

 02TL;DR

-- What "free" gets you.
-Trail Pro Intel's free plan is the full app. onX's free Basic keeps your saved waypoints and markups viewable, but property lines, offline maps, and most layers start at Premium ($34.99/yr for one state, $49.99/yr for two), and Elite runs $99.99/yr or $14.99/mo.
+1. What "free" gets you.
+Trail Pro Intel's free plan is the full app, published feature by feature. onX no longer markets a free tier; the app runs unsubscribed with "limited" features onX doesn't enumerate, and property lines, offline maps, and most layers start at Premium ($34.99/yr for one state, $49.99/yr for two).
+Elite runs $99.99/yr or $14.99/mo.

-- Where AI trail-camera analysis lives. onX added it — behind $99.99/yr Elite.
-Trail Pro Intel's AI trail-cam analysis is free, and it goes further: 50+ species auto-tagged, antler-class scoring, and individual-buck recognition across cameras.
+2. Where AI trail-camera analysis lives. onX added it — behind $99.99/yr Elite.
+Trail Pro Intel's AI trail-cam analysis is on the free plan and goes further in what it identifies: 50+ species auto-tagged, antler-class scoring, and individual-buck recognition across cameras.
+The trade-off is volume — uploads are unlimited, but AI analysis is metered at 10 per month free, 15 on Pro.

 If you hunt mixed public and private land and need gold-standard parcel data, onX is still excellent — the best in the business.
 If you want the trail-cam AI, the forecast, and the rest of the season's workflow without an annual bill, Trail Pro Intel is the free onX alternative built for you.